MatusOllah/gophengine/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Being a FNF degenerate
-* Shipping Boyfriend and Pico (or other characters) together

 ## Our Responsibilities